NINJOE-1/SYSC3303Project/README.md

 The Elevator Subsystems class is repsonsible for the elevator's movement and responses to scheduler events.
 Some methods that are there include 'Runnable' which handles the Elevator's movements and tracks down the amount of passenger to drop and pick up.
 The 'move' method checks the floor movement and updates the current floor and progress regarding that.
 The 'run' method checks for accurate simulation of elevator movements and waiting periods.
+It ensures for fault detection and handling within the program.

 ### [Direction.java](src/Direction.java)
 The Direction class consists of three constants UP,DOWN and IDLE.